WeAreHausTech/haus-storefront-elementor-bridge/README.md

 ## Publish package

-1. Make sure release notes are updated
-2. Create and push a tag:
+1. Create and push a tag:
    ```bash
    git tag <version number>  # including v, e.g. v1.0.0
    git push --tags
    ```
-3. The GitHub workflow will automatically trigger a new release
+2. The GitHub workflow will automatically trigger a new release
+3. Release notes will be generated automatically from conventional commits
+4. Version will be synced to composer.json and package.json

 ## Installation